igreenwood/loupe/README.md

 [logo](logo-url)

 ImageView Helper for Android that supports zooming and swipe-to-dismiss action.
-Source code is written with Kotlin.
+Loupe is written with Kotlin.

 [preview](preview-url)